ziqian98/Web-Search-Engine-System/QryEval/ReadMe.txt

   * The Syn operator, which combines inverted lists;

-  * The Score operator, which converts an inverted list into a score list; and
+  * The Score operator, which converts an inverted list into a score list;

   * The Or operator, which combines score lists.

 Query operator behavior depends upon the type of retrieval model being used.
 Some retrieval models have parameters.
 RetrievalModel is an abstract class for all retrieval models.
 Its subclasses provide places to store parameters and methods used to accomplish different types of query evaluation.
 This implementation contains a RetrievalModelUnrankedBoolean that contains no parameters, but notice how the behavior of QrySopScore and QrySopOr can be altered depending upon the specific retrieval model being used.

-You will need to implement several other retrieval models.
 For example, to implement the Indri retrieval model, do the following.

   * Read the retrieval model name from the parameter file, and create the appropriate retrieval model.